nicholas-b-carter/universal-js-boilerplate/README.md

     ```sh
     npm run s

-    # Alternatively, if doing server-side work
+    # Alternatively, if doing server-side work, make your server restart when you edit code:
     # npm run n
     ```